(800) 892-4772

 Consuming 20 grams of protein after exercise helps support muscle protein synthesis.
 While it may be tempting to aim for more, one study found that this provides no additional benefit.
 It’s also important to stay within your recommended protein intake.

-Protein needs vary based on level of physical activity.
+Protein needs vary based on the level of physical activity.
 An athlete engaged in moderate-intensity exercise needs 0.71 to 0.9 grams of protein per kilogram of body weight per day (g/kg/day).
 An athlete engaging in more intense exercise needs more, or between 1.2 and 1.7 g/kg/day.
 Those engaging in resistance exercise also need this higher amount.

 Weight Loss or Body Fat Reduction